 Over the years I have had the opportunity and privilege to meet and work with people in many parts of the world.
 Nothing so gripped me as the conditions and desperation I met in the villages and towns on the African continent.

 In 1997 Martha and I embarked upon an international assignment that took us to Johannesburg, South Africa.
 During this time we saw the plight of the people in Africa, disease, starvation, lack of basic necessities which we take for granted.
 So we began to assist financially, building an orphan care center and provision for several hundred orphans in Malawi.

 In 2004, we took a trip to Malawi.
 Drought had ravaged the country; people were literally dying of starvation.
 Malaria and AIDS were (and still are) rampant throughout the country, the lifespan an average of 35-37 years.

 Hundreds of children are orphaned or abandoned in Malawi everyday; HIV/AIDS has reached epidemic levels.
 The extended family has been eroded due to poverty and AIDS.
-Malawi is considered the 2nd poorest nation on the continent and the 10th poorest nation in the world.
+Malawi is considered the most undeveloped nation on the continent and one of the poorest nation in the world.